Immigrant detainee dies in ICE custody

 Story highlights

-- ICE: Jean Jimenez-Joseph was found unresponsive in his cell
+- Jean Jimenez-Joseph had been in solitary confinement

-- An activist calls his death a "horrific tragedy that could have been prevented"
+- An activist calls his death "a horrible tragedy that could have been prevented"

 (CNN)Federal authorities are investigating after an immigrant who was facing possible deportation apparently committed suicide in his cell at a Georgia detention center.